 Furthermore, these Section 3 goods and technologies may only be exported to Iran if certain conditions are met and after obtaining a certificate from the Minister of Foreign Affairs to exempt them from the application of the Iran Regulations.
 Sections 17 to 20 of the Iran Regulations outline the circumstances and conditions under which such certificates may be issued.

 The full-text of the Iran Regulations and amendments is available by clicking on the following links:

-Information on the key provisions of these Regulations may also be found on the Customs Notice 07-009, ‘Summary of the Regulations Implementing the United Nations Resolution on Iran' (PDF*, 128 KB).
+Information on the key provisions of these Regulations may also be found on the Customs Notice 07-009, ‘Summary of the Regulations Implementing the United Nations Resolution on Iran'.

 Links to the full text of the United Nations Security Council Resolutions 1737, 1747 and 1803 on Iran are provided below.
 The list of "designated persons" as the term is defined in Canada's Regulations Implementing the United Nations Resolution on Iran can be found in the annexes to each of these Resolutions:

-A link to the Foreign Affairs and International Trade Canada "Canadian Economic Sanctions" site follows:
+A link to the Foreign Affairs, Trade and Development Canada "Canadian Economic Sanctions" site follows:

 Notice to Exporters